esamattis/multip/README.md

 Tiny multi process manager for containers written in Rust.
 For example if you want to run nginx and php-fpm in a single container.

-> Note: This is not a init replacement.
-If you need zombie process reaping
-> pass `--init` to Docker and it will inject [tini][] for that.
+This is not a init replacement.
+If you need zombie process reaping pass `--init` to Docker and it will inject [tini][] for that.

 [tini]: https://github.com/krallin/tini